aristanetworks/openmgmt/docs/telemetry/adapters/kafka/index.md

 ## Introduction

 Kafka is a popular message bus system that allows applications to communicate over a pub/sub bus as either a publisher or a consumer.
 A popular method of distributing streaming telemetry is to take the telemetry data and output it to a kafka topic so it can be further reacted upon.

-This lab will leverage the telegraf container to take streaming telemetry from two cEOS lab devices from their gNMI interfaces and output the data to a kafka topic.
+This lab will leverage the telegraf container to take streaming telemetry.
+from two cEOS lab devices from their gNMI interfaces and output the data to a kafka topic.

 ## Prerequisite